The thinking Socrates.

 Education

-Doctor of Philosophy (2014-2018), with a dissertation titled Edith Stein’s Engagement with the Thought of Thomas Aquinas in Her Mature Philosophy of the Human Person, under the supervision of Mette Lebech and Marian Maskulak, defended before Christof Betschart and Stephen Yates; now extensively revised and published as a book with CUA Press: The Personalism of Edith Stein: A Synthesis of Thomism and Phenomenology.
+Doctor of Philosophy (2014-2018), with a dissertation titled Edith Stein’s Engagement with the Thought of Thomas Aquinas in Her Mature Philosophy of the Human Person, written under the supervision of Mette Lebech and Marian Maskulak, defended before Christof Betschart and Stephen Yates; now extensively revised and published with Catholic University of America Press: The Personalism of Edith Stein: A Synthesis of Thomism and Phenomenology.

 Master of Theological Studies (2007-2009), ITI Catholic University, Austria, with a concentration in Marriage and Family.